Besides hard disk drives and SSDs HDDRIVER supports removable media drives, e.g.

 With the HDDRUTIL tool storage media can completely or partially be copied, e.g. in order to create backups or to exchange data.
 With many optical drives storing data on DVD-RAM, DVD+RW and BD-RE media, in particular for backups, is supported.
 Furthermore, complete media or single partitions can be saved as image files or loaded from image files.

 For HDDRIVER data security plays an important role.
 The data transferred are optionally verified in order to detect errors when writing data.
-Selected partitions can be write-protected, which is a good protection against viruses and accidential changes.
+Selected partitions can be write-protected, which is a good protection against accidential changes.
 Important areas of a drive (root sector and boot sectors) can separately be protected against unintentional changes.
-If a device supports a self-test, it can be triggered by a mouse-click.
+If a device supports a self-test, it can be triggered by simply a mouse-click.

-This software interface for Atari compatibles, which is not limited to SCSI
+This important software interface for Atari compatibles, which is not limited to SCSI

 Applications can access many driver functions by using these two well-documented and standardized software interfaces.

-for drives connected to the ACSI or SCSI bus you gain speed when using
+you have access to more than 16 drives and to big partitions.
+Non-blocking data transfers with drives connected to the ACSI or SCSI bus result in increased speed when using

-HDDRIVER with MagiC because you can work with your Atari while data
+HDDRIVER with MagiC, because you can work with your Atari while data

 are being transferred in the background.